openstack-archive/senlin/doc/source/developer/policies/zone_v1.rst

 it proceeds to calculate a distribution plan.
 If the action is about growing the size of the cluster, the logic and the output format are the same as that have been outlined in scenario *S2*.
-Otherwise, the logic and the output format are identical to that have been describled in scenario *S1*.
+Otherwise, the logic and the output format are identical to that have been described in scenario *S1*.